Kirito139/kirito139.github.io/README.md

-My website, made while tripped out on a strong dose of PROcrastination.
+My website, made while pretending to do homew\*rk.
+In need of original art.